cprice-ping/SKO2023-Terraform-P1AZ/P1AZ Labs/Lab2.md

-# Policy Writing
+# Lab 2 - Policy Writing

 Now that we've done the hard part, we can write some policies and rules.

 There are 2 Policies we need - the rules are different and they apply in different contexts.

 * Parent
 * Child